Sunoo/homebridge-ftp-motion/README.md

 - `Port`: The value you used for `ftp_port` in the plugin configuration.
 - `Username` and `Password`: Any value can currently be used, as authentication is not currently supported in this plugin.
 That will likely be added in future versions.
 - `Path`: This should be the name of your camera, exactly as defined in the homebridge-camera-ffmpeg plugin.

+### Telegram Bot Setup

+If you want to use the Telegram functionality of this plugin, you'll need to set up your own Telegram bot.
+Here are instructions on doing that with this plugin.

+- Send `/newbot` to [@BotFather](https://t.me/botfather) on Telegram and answer the questions it asks you.
+- When it sends `Use this token to access the HTTP API`, copy the token and add it to this plugin's config under `bot_token`.
+- Restart Homebridge, this will allow the bot to start and connect to Telegram.
+- If you want the bot to message a group, invite the bot to that group.
+- From the chat you want to receive notifications, send `/start`.
+- Your bot will send you `Chat ID for (chatname)`, copy that ID to this plugin's config under `chat_id`.
+This is set uniquely for each camera.
+- Restart Homebridge again.
+Your bot is now configured.